Jeff Pyle

 Jeffrey Paul Pyle (August 30, 1964 – September 14, 2022) was an American politician and educator who served as a Republican member of the Pennsylvania House of Representatives from 2005 to 2021, representing the 60th legislative district.

 Early life and education

 Pyle was born in Kittanning, Pennsylvania.
-He earned a Bachelor of Arts degree in political science from West Virginia University and a Bachelor of Science in secondary social studies education from Indiana University of Pennsylvania in 1991.
+He earned a Bachelor of Arts degree in political science from West Virginia University in 1986 and received his teaching certificate from Indiana University of Pennsylvania in 1991.

 Career

-Pyle went on to teach American history and government at Ford City High School as well as social studies at Shannock Valley Jr./Sr. High School.
+A year after receiving his teacher's certification, Pyle went on to teach American history and government at Ford City High School as well as social studies at Shannock Valley Jr./Sr. High School.
 He was recognized for his efforts in and out of the classroom, being named "Educator of the Year" within his school district in 1999 and "Conservation Educator of the Year" in 2000.

 In 2004, Pyle was the mayor of Ford City, Pennsylvania receiving over 61% of the vote.
 He was re-elected in 2006 with over 70% and again in 2008 running unopposed.